CodeBizarre/vscode-awoo-theme/README.md

-# VS Code Awoo Theme
+# Awoo Theme
-This is my personal syntax theme for VS Code.
+This is my personal theme for VS Code

 I accept suggestions and constructive criticism.